 Not all the work carried out within the context of R&D projects can be deemed to be R&D work.
-The text of the WBSO regulations, now incorporated into the Wage Tax and Social Insurance Contributions (Reduced Remittances) Act/R&D tax credit (WVA/S&O), and the R&D Delimitation Regulations define what is and is not understood as R&D work.
-The Act lays down a specification of work that constitutes R&D work, while the Delimitation Regulations list a number of explicit exclusions.
+The text of the WBSO regulations, now incorporated into the Wage Tax and National Insurance Contributions (Reduced Remittances) Act (WVA) and the R&D Remittance Reduction Regulations (Regeling S&O-afdrachtsvermindering) define what is and is not understood as R&D work.
+The Act lays down a specification of work that constitutes R&D work, while the R&D Remittance Reduction Regulations list a number of explicit exclusions.
 This chapter reviews these exclusions, concluding with a list of preconditions that your work will need to meet if you are to be eligible for WBSO support.